 There is often a lot of confusion between cold/respiratory virus symptoms and flu symptoms.
 See the chart below to better understand the differences between their symptoms.

 Why do we see more illnesses in the winter than in any other season?
 Historically people believed that the cold, wet weather promoted illness, however studies have disproven this.
 Walking around outside in the cold with wet hair and bare feet is no more likely to cause you to become ill than walking around outside in the summertime with dry hair.
 It is the virus or bacteria that makes us sick.
 One theory to explain why more people get sick in the wintertime is that people spend more time inside and in close proximity with one another.
 Coughs spread a significant number of viruses, so this closeness promotes the spread of illnesses.
 Another theory to explain the increase illnesses in the winter is that the cold, dry air allows the droplets from coughs to float in the air longer than in the wetter, warmer air of other seasons.

-While we don’t know for sure why illnesses increase during the winter, they certainly do, and our Nashville urgent care and walk in clinic is here for you should you require our expert care this winter!
-Complete Health Partners Urgent Care/Walk in Clinic is located at 6746 Charlotte Pike by the old log cabin and Costco, we offer urgent and walk in care 7 days a week from 9am-7pm.
+While we don’t know for sure why illnesses increase during the winter, they certainly do, and our Nashville urgent care and walk in clinics are here for you should you require our expert care this winter!
+Complete Health Partners has three urgent care locations including West Nashville, Downtown Nashville, and Hendersonville.
 With our new online check in, you can select a time that works for you and get seen on your schedule.
-Offering both urgent care & primary care services to patients from Bellevue to downtown Nashville and from the Gulch to Kingston Springs – we are Nashville’s partner in complete health.
+Offering both urgent care & primary care services to patients we are Nashville’s partner in complete health.
 We are locally owned and operated by ER physicians and pride ourselves on expert care, given efficiently!